JamesSundstrom/HW0/README.md

 Note: Since I don't have your GitHub usernames yet, I can't add you as collaborators, so you won't be able to edit my files.
 You can make your own fork and submit a pull request.
 After that, I can add you as a collaborator so you can make further changes without waiting for my approval, if you want.

 This assignment is due by the end of the day on Friday, September 5.
+For full credit, make sure that you've followed all of the instructions, and that your contributions are formatted appropriately.

 ## GitHub Usernames